dai-shi/react-worker-components/README.md

 - [redux-in-worker](https://github.com/dai-shi/redux-in-worker)
 - [react-suspense-worker](https://github.com/dai-shi/react-suspense-worker)

-RSC style would be pertty useful for Workers too.
+RSC style would be pertty useful for Web Workers.
+RWC is the same idea for Web Workers.
+It tries to reproduce the similar behavior as possible.
 Please try the examples.
 Feedbacks are welcome.

 ## Install